Jira logoJira

 Can I use Jira and Linear together?

 Yes, many users combine Jira and Linear in their workflow.
-Jira excels at scrum and kanban boards, while Linear shines with ai issue triage.
+Jira excels at scrum and kanban boards, while Linear shines with lightning-fast ui with keyboard-first navigation.
 Using both allows you to leverage the strengths of each tool, though this means managing two subscriptions — though free tiers can help manage costs.

 What's the main difference between Jira and Linear?

-While both are productivity tools, Jira emphasizes scrum and kanban boards, whereas Linear is known for ai issue triage.
+While both are productivity tools, Jira emphasizes scrum and kanban boards, whereas Linear is known for lightning-fast ui with keyboard-first navigation.
 The best choice depends on your specific workflow and feature priorities.